mdssjc/mds/arquitetura/gof.md

 Do GoF:
 > _Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly._

+### State

+O padrão _State_ permite a um objeto alterar seu comportamento quando o seu estado interno muda.
+O objeto parecerá ter mudado sua classe.

+Conhecido como: _Objects for States_.

+Do GoF:
+> _Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class._